giorginogreg/kegel-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+---

+# Enable service worker locally

+To enable service worker support during local development, use the production configuration with the following command:

+ng serve --prod
+or
+ng serve -c production